The City of Kirkland has taken several actions to help local businesses and nonprofits impacted by COVID-19, including:

 - Easing Sign Code regulations that restrict the use of temporary signs to help essential businesses communicate with their customers.

-- Suspending time limitations for downtown parking and implemented free parking at City-owned lots to help with curb-side pickup of carry out food. *NOTE: Parking is being enforced in Marina Park.
+- Temporarily suspending time limitations for downtown parking and implementing free parking at City-owned lots to help with curb-side pickup of carry out food.
+As of July 17, parking is being enforced throughout downtown, at the Lakeshore Parking Lot near Marina Park, and at the Lake and Central Lot.
+For more information about parking in the City of Kirkland, visit our parking webpage.

 - Implementing a Human Services Stabilization Initiative to support our human services providers.